 $ x = [1 0 1 1 0]';

 $ condh(x,y) %% conditional entropy H(X|Y)

 $ h( [x,y] ) %% joint entropy H(X,Y)

 Also provided are example implementations of 3 feature selection algorithms (CMIM, DISR, mRMR-D) which use the functions provided by MIToolbox.
 These example algorithms are provided in two forms, one coded in MATLAB and one coded in C using the MATLAB mex interface.
 The library is written in ANSI C for compatibility with the MATLAB mex compiler.

-All MIToolbox code is licensed under the LGPL v3, except the feature selection algorithms which are provided as is, with no warranty, for demonstration purposes.
+All MIToolbox code is licensed under the 3-clause BSD license, except the feature selection algorithms which are provided as is, with no warranty, for demonstration purposes.

 If you use this toolbox for academic research please cite as:

 Conditional Likelihood Maximisation: A Unifying Framework for Information Theoretic Feature Selection